ariel-anieli/Fgrep/README.md

 # Fgrep

 Greps through FortiManager or FortiGate configurations, and prints matching extracts.
-On Linux, one can put the script in _/usr/local/bin_

 ## Examples
 If _config_ contains the match.